ubccapico/CC-API-Collection/README.md

 # CAPICO-Library
 A helper library for Python 3 that provides a variety of helper functions for working with the Canvas API.
-Pagination is dealt with automatically for all relevant functions (so a returned pandas DataFrame will have **ALL** information.
+Pagination is dealt with automatically for all relevant functions (so a returned pandas DataFrame will have **ALL** information).

 ## To begin:
 ```python